For everyone beginning an instructional design journey, the endgame is the same: instructional design jobs. You all want to get to work!

 Every company has different expectations for its instructional designers.
 Your skills will vary based on what type of instructional designer you are.

 In its purest form, an instructional designer creates a learning experience.
-They curate the learning content and creating outlines.
+They curate the learning content and create outlines.
 In addition, this instructional designer usually conducts a training needs analysis.

 Then, they use the analysis data to write learning objectives and begin the storyboard process.
-These instructional design jobs require a deep understanding of models like ADDIE or SAM.
+Instructional design jobs like this require a deep understanding of models like ADDIE or SAM.
 Additionally, an instructional designer knows how to engage adult learners and create a learning experience that meets their needs.

 In this role, you would live in the analysis and design phases.
 You might go as far as creating a visual storyboard in PowerPoint.
 The slides could be used as a template for the eLearning development.